jtarbz/bright/README.md

 # bright
-dumb c program to set brightness on intel laptops because i didn't want to set keybinds
+C program to set brightness on Intel laptops because I didn't want to set keybinds.

-there's also a wrapper script in here because i was feeling generous
+There's also a wrapper script to make permissions easier to manage.

 # usage
-as per the help text:
+As per the help text:
 ```
 set display brightness on intel laptops: bright -s num
 options: